Ettore Perosio

 Ettore Perosio composed:

-• Per l'amore, idyll in an action (Genoa, Politeama Genovese, 1893).
+Per l'amore, idyll in one act (Genoa, Politeama Genovese, 1893).

-• Mass for big orchestra.
+Mass for big orchestra.

-• Trio for violin, cello and piano.
+Trio for violin, cello and piano.

-Ettore also composed sacred music, pieces for song and piano, pieces for several instruments and piano .
+Ettore also composed sacred music, pieces for song and piano, pieces for several instruments and piano.

 He had shows succeeded in the Regio Theater in Parma in carnival of 1898: